matthewmx86/WinClassic_icons/README.md

-# w2k_icons
+# Redmond97 Icons
-Windows 2000 icon theme for Linux
+An icon theme to go with the Redmond97 GTK theme.

-The goal is to create a Windows 98 / Windows 2000 icon theme for Linux.
-As of right now this is not a complete theme so far only the ICO files have been extracted and converted to png files sorted by size.
+Modified version of Chicago95 icon theme with a mix of Win98 and Win2K icons.
+Theme is still incomplete, only basic icons have been updated.
+Source icons included.